Imelda Staunton: 2000–2011: Vera Drake and Harry Potter films

-Staunton portrayed Dolores Umbridge in Harry Potter and the Order of the Phoenix (2007), a performance described as "coming close to stealing the show".
+Staunton portrayed Dolores Umbridge in Harry Potter and the Order of the Phoenix (2007), for which she received widespread acclaim.
 She was nominated in the "British Actress in a Supporting Role" category at the London Film Critics Circle Awards.
 Staunton reprised her role as Dolores Umbridge in Harry Potter and the Deathly Hallows – Part 1 in 2010.
+In 2011, she played Grace Andrews in the second series of Psychoville.